VictorCallejas/FB_MMHM/README.md

 - For each K-fold we train a meta-classifier

 Level 3
-- Final predictions are the median of the probabilities of the meta-classifier
+- Final predictions are the median of the probabilities of each meta-classifier

 #### From captions
 We use them as they are provided